memfoldai/tiptap-search-and-replace/README.md

 ```

-I've published it as an [npm package](https://www.npmjs.com/package/@sereneinserenade/tiptap-search-and-replace) so you can either directly install it,
+I've published it as an npm package so you can either directly install it,

 <details>
   <summary> with NPM </summary>

 ```
-npm i @sereneinserenade/tiptap-search-and-replace
+npm i @memfoldai/tiptap-search-and-replace
 ```
 </details>
 <details>
   <summary> with Yarn </summary>

 ```
-yarn add @sereneinserenade/tiptap-search-and-replace
+yarn add @memfoldai/tiptap-search-and-replace
 ```
 </details>